Slovak PM: Russia says gas to Europe will stop if Kiev does not pay

 Earlier on Thursday, Putin said Russian gas exporter Gazprom had been forced to demand Ukraine pay in advance for gas as of June after its debt for gas already delivered reached $3.5 billion.

-Putin also urged European leaders to do more to help Ukraine through its economic crisis and to resolve the standoff over gas, repeating a threat to cut exports if Kiev fails to pay in advance for June deliveries.

-Moscow has reduced gas supplies to Kiev during two past price disputes, causing disruptions to supplies to Europe as recently as 2009.

-(Reporting by Jan Lopatka; Writing by Michael Kahn; editing by Jason Neely and Elaine Hardcastle)
+Moscow has reduced gas supplies to Kiev during two past price disputes, causing disruptions to supplies to Europe.
+(Reporting by Jan Lopatka; Writing by Michael Kahn; editing by Jason Neely)